-Croatia: Market operator halts new purchase agreement from RES22.
-January 2015. / SEE Energy News
+Croatia: Market operator halts new purchase agreement from RES, SEE Energy News

 Croatian energy market operator (HROTE) announced on Wednesday, that in 2015 it will not continue concluding contracts on purchase of electricity on the basis of existing tariff system for generation from renewable energy sources and cogeneration, except contracts on purchase of electricity generated from facilities using solar energy and wind farms.